MrPancakes39/Desmos-Offline-Mode/README.md

 Desmos Offline Mode is a desktop port of Desmos Web Version, with the added feature of working offline.

+## Update 3

+Development is now back on.
+Check the latest work on the [develop branch](https://github.com/MrPancakes39/Desmos-Offline-Mode/tree/develop).

 ## Update 2

 I graduated from university and will be working on this (hopefully) weekly, you can see the development being made on the develop branch.